Wet'n'Wild Gold Coast: Attractions

 In selected peak seasons (such as the 2012–2013 summer season) Wet'n'Wild Gold Coast offers Fast Track, a system where guests could get to the front of a ride's line in exchange for a set fee.
 A similar system is in operation at Warner Bros.
 Movie World.

 Extreme H2O Zone

 The Extreme H2O Zone first opened at the back of the park for during 2006 with three rides with staggered openings.
-It features the latest cutting-edge attractions including a funnel slide, enclosed and open tube slides and a large body slide complex.
+It features attractions including a funnel slide, enclosed and open tube slides and a large body slide complex.